Quint, a Luxury-Centric Metaverse Ecosystem, Is Gearing up for a Spectacular Token Pre-sale

 Access to the presale is via quint.io.

 Following its April 7th presale, Quint will be offered on decentralized exchanges, starting with Pancake Swap on April 21st, 2022.
-Quint will also very soon secure listings on leading centralized exchanges.
+The roadmap will then see Quint secure listings on leading centralized exchanges in the very near future.

 Boilerplate: About Quint